Legal and visa - Case studies

 Note

-The cleanest ROI signal in this industry is the number of additional cases handled per consultant per month, which routinely lifts by 30-40 percent.
+The cleanest signal in this sector is cases handled per consultant per month, which routinely lifts by 30 to 40 percent.

 Recent legal and visa builds